-- Jobs Tax Credit A credit of \$500 per eligible employee hired to work in an Illinois enterprise zone or foreign trade zone (or sub-zone) during the tax year. - High Impact Business Investment Credit A credit of .5 percent (.005) of the basis of qualified property placed in service in Illinois by you during your tax year as a "High Impact Business," certified as such by the Illinois Department of Commerce and Community Affairs (DCCA).
-This credit is available only after you have met the minimum investment required by the Illinois Enterprise Zone Act. - Enterprise Zone Investment Credit - A credit of .5 percent (.005) of the basis of qualified property placed in service in an Illinois enterprise zone during the tax year. - Training Expense Credit A credit of 1.6 percent (.016) for all amounts paid or accrued for educational or vocational training in semi-technical or technical fields, or semi-skilled or skilled fields to provide educational, technical, or vocational training. - Tax Credit for Affordable Housing Donations A credit of 50 percent (.50) of the amount of the donation a taxpayer makes under Section 7.28 of the Illinois Housing Development Act for the development of affordable housing in Illinois.
+- Jobs Tax Credit A credit of \$500 per eligible employee hired to work in an Illinois enterprise zone or foreign trade zone (or sub-zone) during the tax year.

+- High Impact Business Investment

+Credit A credit of .5 percent (.005) of

+the basis of qualified property placed in

+service in Illinois by you during your tax

+year as a "High Impact Business,"

+certified as such by the Illinois Department of Commerce and Economic

+Opportunity (DCEO).
+This credit is

+available only after you have met the

+minimum investment required by the

+Illinois Enterprise Zone Act.

+- Enterprise Zone Investment Credit -

+A credit of .5 percent (.005) of the basis of qualified property placed in service in an Illinois enterprise zone during the tax year.

+- Tax Credit for Affordable Housing Donations - A credit of 50 percent (.50) of the amount of the donation a taxpayer makes under Section 7.28 of the Illinois Housing Development Act for the development of affordable housing in Illinois.

-- Research and Development Credit A credit of 6.5 percent (.065) of the qualifying expenditures for increasing research activities conducted in Illinois, and which would be allowable under IRC, Section 41, as in effect before P.L.
-101-239. - Economic Development for a Growing Economy (EDGE) Tax Credit A credit is available to taxpayers who have entered into an agreement with DCCA under the Economic Development for a Growing Economy Tax Credit Act.
+- Economic Development for a Growing Economy (EDGE) Tax Credit A credit is available to taxpayers who have entered into an agreement with DCEO under the Economic Development for a Growing Economy Tax Credit Act.
 The credit is available to businesses located within Illinois or businesses planning to locate within Illinois, who are participating in an economic development project area.

+- Environmental Remediation Credit (carryforward only) - The Environmental Remediation Tax Credit allowed